Eating Disorders and Disordered Eating

 The DSM-IV names three main types of eating disorders: Anorexia Nervosa, Bulimia Nervosa, and Eating Disorder Not Otherwise Specified.
-However, many individuals who struggle with disordered eating behavior do not meet official diagnostic criteria in the DSM, but do suffer from varying degrees of a disordered relationship with food, body, and self.
+However, many individuals who struggle with disordered eating behavior do not meet official diagnostic criteria in the DSM, even though they exhibit varying degrees of a disordered relationship with food, body, and self.
 It is not uncommon for a compulsive relationship with exercise to be present in these individuals as well.
-Food issues and eating issues that cause weight gain or manifest as overeating are often regarded as bad habits or lack of willpower by mistake.
+Food issues and eating issues that cause weight gain or manifest as overeating are often regarded as bad habits or lack of willpower.
 In this Web Conference, we will discuss the causes and dangers of, and solutions to, disordered relationships with food, exercise, and body.

 Deborah Klinger, MA, LMFT